-Whether you just got a brand new iPhone 11 Pro, iPhone 11 Pro Max, or iPhone 11, or an older version of Apple's flagship phone, there are a few steps you have to take to get set up and start using your iPhone.
+Whether you just got a brand new iPhone SE, or an older version of Apple's popular phone, there are a few steps you have to take to get set up and start using your iPhone.
 We take you through the process starting with "Hello," and have user guides for some of Apple's built-in apps, like Messages, FaceTime, Mail, and more.
 Plus, find out how to get apps, games, movies, music, and more right on your iPhone.

 If this is your first Apple device, congratulation and welcome to the family.
 Here's everything you need to know to get set up and start using your new iPhone.

 Right out of the box, your brand new iPhone is ready for you to set up.
 You'll be greeted with a friendly "Hello."
 From there, you'll be able to set up your iPhone as brand new or transfer your data from another phone, even an Android or Windows phone.
 Don't worry, we'll walk you through everything.

 - How to set up your new iPhone

 - Everything you lose when starting fresh on iPhone

 - How to transfer data from your old phone to your new iPhone

 - How to pair your Apple Watch to a new iPhone